Okaneeee/discord-chatbot/README.md

 ## Copyrights
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.</br>
+This include all contributions to the project, even from the community.

 Copyright © 2024 Okane